My Approach to Helping

 I completed my Master’s Degree in Clinical Social Work at the University of Houston.
 My clinical experience and training includes work at highly regarded organizations such as UTHealth, The Menninger Clinic, Modern Therapy, and a one year post-graduate fellowship at The Council on Recovery.
 My background has provided me with a comprehensive skillset in conceptualizing the role of addiction and mental health within family systems, as well as individuals who have been impacted by psychological trauma.

-My priority is to create a safe relationship where my clients feel comfortable to show up authentically and feel fully heard understood.
-The theoretical frameworks I primarily use are humanisticexistential, person-centered psychotherapy, trauma-informed therapy, cognitive behavioral therapy (CBT), and attachment theory.
+The theoretical frameworks I primarily use are humanisticexistential, person-centered psychotherapy, mindfulness-based therapy, trauma-informed therapy, cognitive behavioral therapy (CBT), and attachment theory.